 All places in the Lower Kindergarten, Upper Kindergarten and Reception are subject to availability and will be offered conditional upon successful attendance at a Taster Session that will be arranged at school.
 In all cases there will be a discussion with the parents by the Headmistress.

-Children in Lower Kindergarten and Upper Kindergarten start with a minimum of 3 sessions per week.
+Children in Lower Kindergarten start with a minimum of 3 sessions per week and children in Upper Kindergarten start with a minimum of 5 sessions per week.
 They are encouraged to attend full time mornings and afternoons by the Summer Term before they start in Reception.

 Entry into Years 1 to 5 – children aged 5 to 9